hackcheckio/Hackcheck-Private-API/README.md

 These two body structures make it easy for developers to parse our responses with efficiency and ease.

 #### Breakdown
-`found` - A INT that represents the number of results that were found for your query.
+`found` - INT that represents the number of results that were found for your query.

-`results` - A Array that contains all of the results found.
+`results` - Array that contains all of the results found.

-`elapsed` - A String that represents the milliseconds it took our server to return results for your query.
+`elapsed` - String that represents the milliseconds it took our server to return results for your query.

-`success` - A Boolean that represents if the API request was successful or failed
+`success` - Boolean that represents if the API request was successful or failed

-`message` - A String that contains a message, this element is only returned if success is false.
+`message` - String that contains a message, this element is only returned if success is false.

 #### Request Example
 ```